GeertWille/sketch-to-xcode-assets-catalog/README.md

 ## Assumptions

-The plugin assumes you design your layouts in mdpi, which means 1px = 1dp
+~~The plugin assumes you design your layouts in mdpi, which means 1px = 1dp~~

+From now on this is configurable!

 ## Shortcuts